-Matters for a solicitor or licensed conveyancer
+Matters for a Solicitor or Licensed Conveyancer

-The property has been altered with the addition of French doors to the rear of the property, removal of a previous external door and internal reconfiguration to the kitchen/former dining area and lounge.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+A conservatory has been added to the rear of the property in the past.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.